elliotwutingfeng/NUSCSMODS/_posts/CS2106/2020-01-21-cs2106-lecture-2-process-abstraction.md

 ### The master Process

 - Every process have parent
-- What is the last ancestors? - INIT
+- What is the last ancestors? - INIT is the root process

 - Special init:
    - init process